sandyvern/achasveachas.github.io/_posts/2016-06-10-puts_solution.markdown

 ---

- So last night I had an epiphany.
+ Last night I had an epiphany.
 It's the kind of inspiration that only comes at 3 am when the house is quiet and your head is about to explode from a night of writing (and rewriting) code.

  For 2 nights I've been up cracking my head trying to write a working method.
 I am in middle of writing a game of Tic-Tac-Toe, where you can play against the computer.
 Obviously, in order to ensure my game isn't **completely** boring I need my intelligent computer player to have some level of strategy.